 It is important that you take the time to research and learn about your rights and responsibilities as a tenant.
 Most (not all) rental agreements in Melbourne, Victoria are covered by the Residential Tenancies Act (RTA).
-This information is available in languages other than English via Consumer Affairs Victoria (CAV) or the Tenants Union of Victoria (TUV).
+This information is available in languages other than English via Consumer Affairs Victoria (CAV) or Tenants Victoria

 Applying for properties